 Before I get started, I want to address one issue – that this cannot be a completely impartial writeup, since I consider the Marens to be our friends.
 The truth is, I wanted to interview a farmer that I knew and trusted, because it allowed me to comfortably ask somewhat intrusive questions to get to the core of what I wanted to find out.
 So consider this writeup to be less a way of selling you on their products, but more a study of what farmers are up against in terms of government and market challenges.
 I should also note that I am in partnership with Tendergrass as an affiliate, but no affiliate links appear in this post.

 Tendergrass Farms is a relatively new project, only a couple years old.
-David has partnered with family farms in Virginia and North Carolina (including Joel Salatin, who supplies also pork to Chipotle).
+David has partnered with family farms in Virginia and North Carolina (including Joel Salatin, who also supplies pork to Chipotle).
 He acts as a guide to connect farms to an audience.
 This concept makes a lot of sense; if you’ve ever tried to track down a local farm, discuss how they treat their animals, talk about their pricing, and finally figure out a time that works well for both you and the farmer to visit, you know that it can be quite an endeavor.
 And for good reasons – farmers like to farm, not market their product.
 Tendergrass Farms simplifies this idea; David carefully vets the farms and markets their products, and customers have a one-stop-shop for quality meats delivered to their homes.

 Oliver hanging out with some grass-fed cows

 I had several questions about the company, and how it is run.